 What can you do about it?

 There are several ways in which you can protect yourself from falling victim to a scam.
 Traditionally, online reviews would be your first indication of the store’s reputation.
-But since reviews can be faked, using FakeSpot is a good option.
+But fake reviews are everywhere online.
+That’s why you should use FakeSpot.

 The Google Chrome extension will let you know if there are fake reviews for a product that you are viewing.
 It scans and analyzes reviews on the Shopify platform and others, including eBay, Amazon, Best Buy, Sephora and Walmart.